 2. Silvertip Canyon:

 This zone is a must-do in Revelstoke for climbing.
 The path leading to the top is 12kms from town on Highway 23 North – from here you can rappel to the bottom.
 Another way to approach the area is by boat or canoe, and pull up to one of the platforms that is secured to the rock wall above the water.
 It’s a beautiful place to beat the heat in the morning – the sun comes onto the rock around 12:30pm.
-Read on about routes and getting there.
+Read more about getting there.

 4. Blanket Creek:

 Keep cool in the canyon!
 There is a tyrolean traverse across Blanket Creek at the bottom so that you can climb the upper and lower routes.
 I recommend climbing out via the Blanket Arête.
-Learn more about this location and how to get there here.

 Check out the upper and new lower crags.
 Upper Mulvehill is a quick approach if you are short on time.
 It’s kept cool with north facing shade, and I recommend bringing bug spray if you are hitting up the lower crags!
-Check out this area’s routes and how to get there here.